aergoio/guide/source/smart-contracts/lua/reference.md

 ### prepare(sql)
 This function creates a prepared statement and returns a statement object

+### last_insert_rowid()
+This function returns the rowid of the most recent successful INSERT operation on the database.

 ```lua
 -- create customer table
 function createTable()